SLR work motor #319 after the PV&T merger

 So when the PV&T took over the railroad, not very much changed; the old road number was painted over with black patches, which then had the new number on top of that, and that’s how it ran from 1950 up until the end of 1957, when the new 3000vdc electrification was done and the SLR could turn off the third rail for the last time.

 319 was retired after this, but not scrapped; it was instead loaded onto a flatcar and donated to the Seashore Trolley Museum, along with a handful of money to build a new carbarn to store it in.
-And there it lives now, painted back into SLR colors, occasionally running, and theoretically ready for service in case a third rail railroad ever needs to borrow a wooden locomotive with link & pin couplers.
+And there it lives now, painted back into SLR colors, occasionally running, and theoretically available if the MBTA ever has a screaming desire to run express freight on their subway lines.

 • Copyright © 2024 by Jessica L. Parsons (orc@pell.portland.or.us) unless otherwise noted